brett8883/DJI_Super-Patcher/readme.md

 - V1.7.1 has been updated remotely no need too download anything new

-- Added Phantom 4 Pro V2 support for firmware V01.00.1500 (note: v1.8 Beta has a newer FW availible for P4Pv2 but that is still in beta.)
+- Added Phantom 4 Pro V2 support for firmware V01.00.1500

 -------------------------------------------------------------------------------------------------------------------------